shawntabrizi/shawntabrizi.github.io/src/content/blog/2019-06-27-extending-substrate-runtime-modules.md

 - Add a second tier of authorization for `create` so that only some users can `put_code`, a larger (but still limited) set of users can `create`, but then all users can `call`.

 I hope that someone uses the `sudo-contract` module in their production blockchain.
 If you do end up using it, please let me know!

-As always, if you like the content I produce and want to help me keep doing it, take a look at my [donation page](/donate/).